Ministry of Education (Brunei)

-The Ministry of Education (MOE or MoE; Kementerian Pendidikan) is a cabinet-level ministry in the government of Brunei which oversees education in the country.
+The Ministry of Education (MoE; Kementerian Pendidikan) is a cabinet-level ministry in the government of Brunei which oversees education in the country.
 It was established immediately upon Brunei's independence on 1 January 1984.
 It is currently led by a minister and the incumbent is Romaizah Mohd Salleh who took office since 7 June 2022.
 The ministry is headquartered in Bandar Seri Begawan.